sinai-dev/UnityExplorer/README.md

 1. Install BepInEx or MelonLoader for your game.
 2. Open the `src\UnityExplorer.csproj` file in a text editor.
 3. Set `BIECppGameFolder` (for BepInEx) and/or `MLCppGameFolder` (for MelonLoader) so the project can locate the necessary references.
+4. For Standalone builds, you can either install BepInEx for the game to build, or just change the .csproj file and set the Unhollower reference manually.

 For all builds:
 1. Open the `src\UnityExplorer.sln` project.